0xboz/blog/_posts/2019-06-28-how-to-create-bitcoin-logarithmic-price-scale-using-matplotlib.md

 plt.show()
 ```

 Send me a message if you have any questions/comments.
+I also created a ```QUANT CHANNEL``` on one of the most popular crypto servers (Ripple XRP).
+Feel like stopping by and say hi?
+We have tons of down-to-earth folks who have been in crypto-verse for a long time.
+Let us talk more about crypto and quantitative trading over there.
+[Here is the discord invite link](https://discord.gg/jchMcc2).

 Stay calm and happy trading!